 BROTHERHOOD, LOSS, AND BEING A LIGHT IN THE DARKNESS

 Scott here, founder of Freedom Hill and the one pictured on the left.
 It was late 2005 then, I was 22 years old, less than 6 months out of boot camp and riding out a sandstorm on a shooting range in Kuwait before my unit rotated north to Iraq.
-I didn't know it then, but in less than 5 months I'd be medevaced after being injured during an intense dusk attack on our base west of Baghdad.
-My physical wounds were minor and healed not long after, but like many of my brothers and sisters who've fought in America's longest wars, the mental stress of what I experienced so long ago, I still manage daily.
+I didn't know it then, but in less than 5 months I'd be medevaced to Germany then the east coast after being injured during an intense dusk attack on our base west of Baghdad.
+My physical wounds were minor and healed not long after, but like many of my brothers and sisters who've fought in America's longest wars, the mental stress of what I experienced created some difficulties transitioning back to civilian life.

 My childhood friend Brian, pictured on the right, is somewhere in Afghanistan.
 It was around 2004 when he was with the Army's 10th Mountain Division.
 Brian and I played football shoulder to shoulder through high school.

 We need your help to make our mission of service a success.
-Every single order, big or small, puts Vets to work and offers healing experiences at Freedom Hill Folk School and Farm.
-Please consider starting your day with Freedom Hill Coffee at your home and office or picking up some apparel and gear today.
+Every order, big or small, puts Vets to work and saves the lives of our Veterans and First Responders in crisis.
+Please consider starting your day with Freedom Hill Coffee at your home or office or picking up some apparel and gear today.

-Thanks for supporting us, thanks for sharing our story.
+Thanks for supporting America's Heroes, thanks for sharing our story.

 HOW YOU CAN SUPPORT OUR MISSION